Fast fashion triggers troubling decline in quality of second-hand clothing

 Fast fashion, characterized by the rapid production of low-cost garments, is causing a huge decline in the quality of second-hand clothing.
 Many of these cheaply made garments are of such poor quality that they cannot be resold.

-The low durability of materials like polyester leads to that falls apart after just a few washes, making them unfit for resale.
-This is undermining the market, which traditionally thrives on the idea of giving garments a second life.
+The low durability of materials like polyester leads to clothing that falls apart after just a few washes, making them unfit for resale.
+This is undermining the second-hand market, which traditionally thrives on the idea of giving garments a second life.

 Fast fashion also relies on low-cost labor in developing countries.
 Workers, often in sweatshops, face harsh conditions, with long hours and minimal pay.
 The push for speed in production means that workers are frequently under extreme pressure to produce large volumes quickly, leading to exploitative practices.